Skip to content

 # Export to Google Sheets

-dupes = adapter.output_selected_remaining(selected_table, remaining_table, settings)
+dupes, _ = adapter.output_selected_remaining(selected_table, remaining_table, settings)

 print(f"Selected {len(panels[0])} people successfully")